woocommerce/our-team/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show off what your customers are saying about your business and how great they say you are, using our shortcode, widget or template tag.
+Display team memer profiles with descriptions and links to social media using our shortcode, widget or template tag.

 == Description ==